learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 According to above analysis, we can conclude that customers with low level of income are most likely to default.

+## Exp_Inc

-## Exp_Inc: Ratio of monthly credit card expenditure to yearly income
+Exp_Inc: Ratio of monthly credit card expenditure to yearly income

 <div style="text-align: justify"> The majority has ratio of monthly credit card expenditure to yearly income less than one twelfth, which means that their income and spending are balanced.
 However, they are still a large number of people who could not afford their bills, and these people are more likely to default.
 Thus, the bank should pay more attention on these people to avoid loss. </div>